 Red Ginger Plants love being flooded with hours of natural light.

-In fact, the plant can survive direct sunlight, so make sure that you plant the Red Ginger Plant in a part of your garden that receives plenty of sunlight
+The plant can survive direct sunlight, so make sure that you plant the Red Ginger Plant in a part of your garden that receives plenty of sunlight.

 Check the topsoil for dryness.
-If the topsoil around the plant feels dry against your skin, go ahead and water your Red Ginger Plant.
-In warm months and dry months, your plant will need to be watered more often than during colder months of the year.
+If the topsoil around the plant feels dry against your skin, water your Red Ginger Plant.
+In warm and dry months, your plant will need to be watered more often than during colder months.

-The watering schedule for the Red Ginger Plant shouldn’t pose as a herculean challenge to you.
+The watering schedule for the Red Ginger Plant shouldn’t pose as an arduous challenge to you.

-In fact, while the plant itself requires a moderate amount of water to survive, you should never allow the soil around it to remain soggy.
+While the plant requires moderate water to survive, you should never allow the soil around it to remain soggy.

 A good tip would be, water the plant based on your plant’s behavior.
 For example, check the level of the soil’s wetness before you re-water your plant.

 Water the plant only when you’re sure that the topsoil’s fully dry.
-You could also try misting the leaves if you judge them to be dry.
+You could also try misting the leaves if you judge them as dry.